aiven/devportal/docs/platform/concepts/byoc.rst

 .. image:: /images/platform/byoc-ipsec-ingress.png
    :alt: Overview architecture diagram with IPsec tunnel

 A slight variation on a standard BYOC deployment enables Aiven to manage your services through an IPsec tunnel.
-This deployment can be beneficial if management over the public internet is infeasible or adds additional complexity.
+This deployment can be beneficial if management over the public Internet is infeasible or adds additional complexity.

 BYOC with direct IPsec ingress
 ''''''''''''''''''''''''''''''